Freddie Mercury - Collaborations

 There must be more to life, more to life than this

-Written and Arranged by Freddie Mercury and Billy Squier.
+Written, arranged and produced by Freddie Mercury and Billy Squier.

 I've been faking my past